Nevada Water Quality at a Glance

 Nevada’s water infrastructure serves approximately 3.2 million residents across a vast desert landscape, from the Colorado River-dependent south to the Truckee River watershed in the north.
 The state operates through a network of about 600 public water systems, ranging from the Southern Nevada Water Authority serving over 2 million customers in Las Vegas to smaller rural systems providing essential services to remote communities.
 Nevada’s primary water sources include the Colorado River (Lake Mead), which supplies 90% of Southern Nevada’s water, the Truckee River system serving Reno-Sparks, and numerous groundwater aquifers supporting both urban and agricultural areas across the state.

-Despite Nevada’s arid climate and ongoing Colorado River drought challenges, the state maintains relatively good water quality standards.
-According to the Nevada Division of Environmental Protection, approximately 22 systems are currently non-compliant with health-based primary drinking water standards out of 600 total systems.
+Despite Nevada’s arid climate and ongoing Colorado River drought challenges, the state maintains generally good water quality standards.
+According to the Nevada Division of Environmental Protection, approximately 22 systems are currently non-compliant with health-based primary drinking water standards and 12 systems non-compliant with secondary standards out of 600 total systems, representing one of the better compliance rates in the western United States.
 Nevada has emerged as a leader in PFAS monitoring and water conservation, with comprehensive testing revealing generally lower “forever chemical” concentrations compared to other western states.
 The state receives federal infrastructure investments to address emerging contaminants and drought resilience, focusing on advanced treatment technologies and sustainable water management.
 Nevada’s commitment to water quality and conservation is demonstrated through partnerships between the Nevada Division of Environmental Protection, local utilities, and federal agencies working to ensure safe, reliable water access while managing the challenges of the nation’s driest state.

 Nevada Water Quality: Current Status (2024-2025)